 9. National Hispanic Health Foundation Scholarship

-The National Health Foundation Scholarship awards scholarships to students pursuing a career in a variety of medical fields.
+The National Health Foundation Scholarship awards scholarships to students pursuing a career in various medical fields.
 To qualify for the scholarship, you must demonstrate strong leadership skills, academic excellence, and a commitment to providing medical care to the Hispanic community.

 11 students will receive a $5,000 scholarship for two years, and 13 students will receive a $2,000 scholarship for one year.
 Being Hispanic is not a requirement, but you must show an affinity for serving the Hispanic community.